Spring is a good time to clean your greenhouse to get rid of any pests and diseases it’s harbouring before spring arrives.

-This time of year, it’s likely to contain far fewer plants than it does at other times of the year, and there’s not too much to do in the garden either, so you’ll have plenty of time.
+This spring, it’s likely to contain far fewer plants than it does at other times of the year, and there’s not too much to do in the garden either, so you’ll have plenty of time.

 Choose a dry, sunny, calm day.
 Remove your plants, tools, and anything else from the greenhouse, making sure you cover delicate plants with fleece to protect them from the cold.
-Open the door to ventilate the greenhouse and allow any water to evaporate.
+Open the door to ventilate the greenhouse, letting the spring air in and allow any water to evaporate.

 What you’ll need

 - Watering can or hose

 - Bucket of warm water and diluted detergent